Your Health and Safety is always a priority for us at Queen Mary, especially while you are abroad.

 Not only the GO Office alongside your academic department but also all Queen Mary student support services remain available and committed to supporting you before and during a mobility period abroad.

 As well as support from your host institution, you continue to have full access to Queen Mary's Advice and Counselling Service while abroad, who provide a range of specialist, professional and confidential services to support students with financial, welfare, legal, emotional and psychological concerns.
 You also retain full access to Queen Mary's Disability and Dyslexia Service as well as Careers and Enterprise who remain available for you while you're away via phone, email or virtual appointment.

 Students need to register for insurance during their time abroad.
-As a student going abroad, you are covered for accident and emergency medical assistance (not routine care) while abroad by Queen Mary's Insurance policy on the condition that you complete the mandatory registration via a short online application, which subsequently generates an insurance cover certificate.
+As a student going abroad, you are covered for accident and emergency medical assistance (not routine care) while abroad by Queen Mary's Personal Accident & Travel Insurance policy on the condition that you complete the mandatory registration via a short online application, which subsequently generates an insurance cover certificate.
 Students are sent instructions for this in pre-departure preparations.